 Using ArcGIS StoryMaps, we've shown the public the process of how we inspect roadway pavement conditions, select roads for resurfacing, the role funding plays into that selection, and—for the first time—shared a map of PCI for county roads with them.
 The StoryMap also includes an ArcGIS Operations Dashboard of the status of this year’s resurfacing contracts.

 Putting this ArcGIS StoryMap together was a collaborative effort spanning several divisions and departments.
 Our goal was to have the map and dashboard seamlessly update, and we were able to achieve just that.
 A few tweaks to Cartegraph data workflows were easily implemented by our resurfacing staff.
-For the dashboard, the pavement asset and works status were linked in ArcGIS.
+For the dashboard, the all county pavement management solution data and asset information were linked in ArcGIS.
 We also updated how we publish our map services through Portal for ArcGIS to improve security.

 Inclement Weather Workflows